andrelandgraf/openimg/README.md

 console.log(`Server listening on http://localhost:3001`);
 ```

-`getImgResponse` can be configured in different ways.
-See more below in the API reference.
 This example server runs on port 3001 and is configured to not have a public folder, which means it does not host images itself.
 Instead, all images are fetched from remote locations, optimized, stored in a cache, and then served.
 It is configured to only allow the remote origins `http://localhost:3000` and `https://example.com`.

 Given your web server is running on port 3000, you can visit `http://localhost:3001?src=http://localhost:3000/cat.png&w=300&h=300&format=avif&fit=cover` to fetch an image hosted on your web server's public folder.